postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

   [![WebSocket time difference](https://assets.postman.com/postman-docs/websocket-time-difference.gif)](https://assets.postman.com/postman-docs/websocket-time-difference.gif)
 * Click **>** to expand a message, or **v** to collapse it.
 * The time is displayed, as your local time.
-* If you hover over the time of a raw SocketIO message, an information icon is displayed.
+* If you hover over the time of a raw Socket.IO message, an information icon is displayed.
 Hover over it to see the time, MIME type, and size of the message.
 * If you hover over the time, a copy icon is also shown.
 Click this to copy the message to your clipboard.

 In an expanded message: